dingbat/nsrails/readme.md

   @synthesize author, content, createdAt, responses;
   NSRailsSync(*, createdAt -r, responses:Response);

-  @end
+  ...
   ```

-  * The `*` includes all of this class's properties as remote-relevant (default if NSRailsSync isn't defined).
+  - The `*` includes all of this class's properties as remote-relevant (default if NSRailsSync isn't defined).
-  * `createdAt -r` makes `createdAt` retrievable-only (so that it's never *sent* to Rails - only retrieved).
+  - `createdAt -r` makes `createdAt` retrievable-only (so that it's never *sent* to Rails - only retrieved).
-  * `responses:Response` tells NSRails to fill the `responses` array with instances of the Response class (also an NSRailsModel subclass, whose NSRailsSync will also be considered when nesting).
+  - `responses:Response` tells NSRails to fill the `responses` array with instances of the Response class (also an NSRailsModel subclass, whose NSRailsSync will also be considered when nested).

 * Check out the [wiki page for NSRailsSync](https://github.com/dingbat/nsrails/wiki/NSRailsSync) for even more options!